b3it-innovation/b3runtime-app-android/README.md

 the user is taken to the home screen.
 From here you can access your profile, where you can change your name, profile picture and password.
 You are also able to sign out with the sign out button, or start playing by clicking choose competition.
-When the user wants to start a competition they get to choose a track and then the app shows a map and a marker of the first challenge location.
+When the user wants to start a competition they get to choose a track and then the app shows a map with checkpoints and the first challenge location is marked with a pulsating circle.
 Once the user is within range of the checkpoint a notification is triggered and a question pops up.
 After the user chooses and confirms their answer a response popup informs user of their result.
 Depending on the result an additional route (if answer is wrong) or next challenge location (if answer is correct) are presented and the game continues.